Schoenfeld's Anatomy of Mathematical Reasoning by Language Models: Related Work

 \subsection{Reasoning Analysis Methods}

 Chain-of-thoughts (CoT)~\cite{wei2023chainofthoughtpromptingelicitsreasoning} can significantly elicit the reasoning capabilities of models.
 Various works have studied the different properties of CoT, including bias~\cite{wu2025doesreasoningintroducebias}, faithfulness~\cite{lanham2023measuringfaithfulnesschainofthoughtreasoning}, and redundancy~\cite{chen2025think23overthinkingo1like}.
 Specifically, for o1-like reasoning models that have particularly long reasoning traces and showcase more system-II level reasoning abilities, efforts have been made to uncover the structural patterns of CoT~\cite{jiang2025makesgoodreasoningchain}. \citet{bogdan2025thoughtanchorsllmreasoning} introduced a black-box method that measures each sentence's counterfactual importance to understand the sentence-level importance in long CoT chains. \citet{feng2025characterizeseffectivereasoningrevisiting} introduced a graph view of CoT to extract structure and identified an effective statistic that correlated to the correctness of the reasoning trace. \citet{li-etal-2025-understanding} and \citet{kargupta2025cognitivefoundationsreasoningmanifestation} incorporated theories from cognitive psychology to label the episodes of CoT in analogy of human problem-solving processes.
-Our work, built upon~\cite{li-etal-2025-understanding}, is the first to systematically analyze the statistical patterns of reasoning traces grounded in cognitive theories.